7 times when you must see an eye doctor ASAP

 1. Traumatic eye injury/accidents

-“Without proper treatment, eye injuries can lead to partial or even permanent loss of vision,” Horn says.
+“Without proper treatment, eye injuries can lead to partial or even permanent loss of vision,” Dr. Horn says.

 After any trauma to the eye, apply a cold compress without putting pressure on the eye to reduce pain and swelling.
 Severe pain or reduced vision requires immediate care from an eye doctor.